payalsin/F5-ACI-Labs/JerryLabCiscoLive2019/Lab_2/steps.md

 ##Provisioning the BIG-IP using the F5 ACI ServiceCenter

-The F5 ACI ServiceCenter is a F5 developed ACI app with tight integration... **NEED CONTENTS - NEED INPUT FROM F5**
+The F5 ACI ServiceCenter is a F5 developed ACI app which runs natively in Cisco’s APIC, providing administrator a unified way to manage both L2-L3 and L4-L7 infrastructure.The app offers enhanced ACI-to-BIG-IP visibility; L2-L3 network stitching capability; and L4-L7 application services to ACI workloads

 You can access the F5 ACI ServiceCenter installed for this lab by Navigating to the **Apps** in the APIC menu bar.